AZTREONAM injection, powder, lyophilized, for solution

 General

 Upon the addition of the diluent to the container, contents should be shaken immediately and vigorously.
-Constituted solutions are not for multiple-dose use; should the entire volume in the container not be used for a single-dose, the unused solution must be discarded.
+Use constituted solution immediately.
+Discard any remaining unused constituted solution.

 Depending upon the concentration of aztreonam and diluent used, constituted aztreonam for injection yields a colorless to light straw yellow solution which may develop a slight pink tint on standing (potency is not affected).
 Parenteral drug products should be inspected visually for particulate matter and discoloration whenever solution and container permit.